Master of Science in Health Outcomes

+Student can begin courses in fall, spring, or summer.
 Potential applicants are required to complete a bachelor’s degree program or higher, completing courses with a C grade or better.
 Applicants are asked to submit their application through PharmGrad application service and should have a demonstrated interest in pharmacy and health care services through degree programs (e.g., undergraduate major or graduate degree) or work experience.
-While not required, a standardized test score that is no more than five years old (e.g. GRE, PCAT, MCAT, LSAT) may be submitted.
-For an applicant from a country where the primary language is not English, an official TOEFL score must be submitted for review.
+For an applicant from a country where the primary language is not English, official TOEFL or IELTS scores must be submitted for review.

 $750 per credit hour + technology fee of $17 per credit hour (max. of $150)

 Total estimated tuition for Master’s Degree = $23,041

 Master’s degree students are eligible for private and federal loans.
 For more information, contact the pharmacy financial aid coordinator, Monday – Friday 8:30 a.m. – 5 p.m., Mary Bass Santiago or 678.547.6346